Sara Payne: Biography

 Sara Payne, born Sara Jane Williams was born in Walton-on-Thames, Surrey, England, on 1 March 1969.
 She left school in 1985, at the age of 16.
 Shortly after, she met her future husband Michael Payne.
 They married in West Sussex on 4 August 1990 and had a total of five children who were born between 1987 and 2003.
 They announced their separation in September 2003, blaming the strain of coping with the murder of their daughter Sarah three years earlier.
 They had four surviving children; two sons and two daughters, the youngest daughter born in late 2003 just after their separation.

-On 27 October 2014, Michael Payne was found dead at the age of 46 at his home in Maidstone, Kent.
+On 27 October 2014, Michael Payne was found dead at the age of 45 at his home in Maidstone, Kent.
 He and his wife had been separated for 11 years by then, despite media reports in the early stages of their separation that they had been hoping to get back together at some stage.
-The death of Michael Payne was not treated as suspicious, and was believed to have been caused by an alcoholism related illness.
-It was believed that he died several days before his body was found.
+The death of Michael Payne was not treated as suspicious; there was no inquest as he was believed to have died of natural causes.

-Sara Payne also endured the death of her 44-year-old brother Paul from cancer in January 2003, and her mother Elizabeth Williams died from the same illness the following year - media sources including the Daily Mirror wrongly reported at the time that it was Lesley Payne, the step-mother of Michael Payne, who had died.
-Her father Brian Williams died in 2007, following a series of health issues including an aneurysm which had left him partially paralysed.
+Sara Payne also endured the death of her 44-year-old brother Paul from cancer in January 2003, and her mother Elizabeth Williams died from the same illness the following year – media sources including the Daily Mirror wrongly reported at the time that it was Lesley Payne, the step-mother of Michael Payne, who had died.
+Her father Brian Williams died in 2007, having been left partially paralysed by an aneurysm at the age of 55.
 Brian and Elizabeth Williams separated in 1986.

 Campaign for Sarah's Law

 Since the murder of her daughter Sarah in July 2000, she has campaigned for parents to be given the right to know if a convicted child sex offender is living in their community.

 In 2008, eight years after the start of the campaign, a pilot scheme was introduced by four British police forces.
 The success of this scheme was reported in Home Office figures to have protected over 60 children during this pilot, and was extended across England and Wales in 2011, protecting more than 200 children in its first year.

 In 2004, she published a book, Sara Payne: A Mother's Story, which was centred on her daughter's murder, the tragedy's effect on the family, and her campaign for Sarah's Law, as well as an opening chapter which detailed her life in the 15 years preceding the murder.
-Payne has continually denied accusations that she has financially profited from her daughter's death through book sales and regular media appearances.

-As of 2019, Payne is still involved in advocating for children's rights through The Phoenix Post organization which she co-founded.
+In 2003-4 she cofounded The Phoenix Post with Shy Keenan, an organisation that advocates for children's rights.